 |Availability:||In stock (1)|

-To the west coast people this great bird is the most powerful of all the spirits – the personification of “Chief”.
-Only a chief may wear this symbol.
+To the West Coast people, this remarkable bird is the most powerful of all the spirits – the personification of "Chief."
+Only a Chief may wear this symbol.

 Richard Shorty has designed two of our guest rooms at the Hotel, including the King Salmon Suite, The Story of the Feather Suite and The Story Of the Hummingbird Suite.